Piyush825/Rudimentary_shell/README.md

 This repository contains code for a rudimentary shell program.
 The shell program is written assuming a client-server model.

--- General Instructions :
++**General Instructions** :
---- make
+    +make
---- thread_fork must be running continuously.
+    +thread_fork must be running continuously.
---- Each client would need to run the client binary to access the rudementary shell.
+    +Each client would need to run the client binary to access the rudementary shell.

 ****************************************************************
-WORKING AND SUPPORTED COMMANDS :
+*WORKING AND SUPPORTED COMMANDS :*

 After the succesfull connection of client with server, server prompts for user name (which is a rudimentory form of authentication).
 It can be easilt extended to password based authentication.